On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints

 \end{enumerate} where $\coneuu \triangleq \left\lceil{\frac{C}{2}}\right\rceil$, $\coneul \triangleq (m-\coneuu)^+$, $\ctwouu \triangleq (C - \ctwolu - C_2^r)^+$, $\conelu \triangleq (C - \coneuu - C_1^r)^{+}$, $\ctwoul \triangleq \conell$, $\conell \triangleq \min\{2C_1^r, (m-\conelu)^{+})\}$, $\ctwoll \triangleq \coneul$ and $C_2^r \triangleq \max\lcb \left\lceil \frac{\ctwoll}{2}\right\rceil, \left\lfloor \frac{\ctwoul}{2}\right\rfloor\rcb$, $C_1^r \triangleq \left\lceil \frac{\coneul}{2} \right\rceil$.

-The details of the achievable scheme, and some examples, can be found in Appendix \ref{sec:appen-ach-veryhigh-sldic}.
+The details of the achievable scheme can be found in Appendix~\ref{sec:appen-ach-veryhigh-sldic}.

-\textit{Remark:} When $0 < C \leq \lceil\frac{m}{2}\rceil$, the capacity achieving scheme involves exchanging only random bits through the cooperative links.
+\textit{Remarks:} \begin{enumerate} \item When $0 < C \leq \lceil\frac{m}{2}\rceil$, the capacity achieving scheme involves exchanging only \emph{random bits} through the cooperative links.